-The Institute seeks to maintain free reserves to manage the risks to which it is exposed in the course of its business, including but not limited to safeguarding against fluctuations in its membership revenue.

-Council considers that in order to meet these needs, and to operate effectively and be able to operate with minimum disruption, the Institute needs free reserves of approximately £5.5 million.
+The Institute seeks to maintain reserves to manage the risks to which it is exposed in the course of its business, including but not limited to safeguarding against fluctuations in its membership revenue.
+Council considers that in order to meet these needs, and to operate effectively and with minimum disruption, the Institute needs free reserves of approximately £5.7 million.